TobikoData/sqlmesh/docs/quick_start.md

 This example project uses the embedded DuckDB SQL engine, so its configuration specifies `duckdb` as the local gateway's connection and the `local` gateway as the default.

 The command to run the scaffold generator **requires** a default SQL dialect for your models, which it places in the config `model_defaults` `dialect` key.
-In this example, we specified the `snowflake` SQL dialect as the default:
+In this example, we specified the `duckdb` SQL dialect as the default:

 ```yaml linenums="1"
 gateways: